rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/no-analyzer/index.md

 \hspace{2em}
 I^- = I^{- -} + I^{-+}$$

-In a script, these to polarization measurements can be computed according to:
+In a script, these two polarization measurements can be computed according to:

 {{< highlight python>}}
 r_plus  = results_pp + results_pm